jeffs/nushell.github.io/book/working_with_lists.md

 # => [black red yellow green purple blue]
 ```

-In case you want to remove items from list, there are many ways. [`skip`](/commands/docs/skip.md) allows you skip first rows from input, while [`drop`](/commands/docs/drop.md) allows you to skip specific numbered rows from end of list.
+In case you want to remove items from a list, there are many ways. [`skip`](/commands/docs/skip.md) allows you skip the first rows from input, while [`drop`](/commands/docs/drop.md) allows you to skip specific numbered rows from the end of a list.

 ```nu
 let colors = [red yellow green purple]